Senedd election 2026

 - In 2023, by the Senedd’s Reform Bill Committee.
 You can read all the responses to the consultation and the Committee’s report on the Senedd website.

-- In 2024, the Democracy and Boundary Commission Cymru ran a public consultation on the proposed constituency changes which closed in September.
-It will be holding another consultation in December 2024.
-You can view the proposals on its website.
+- In 2024, the Democracy and Boundary Commission Cymru ran two public consultations on the proposed constituency changes.
+You can find out more on their website.

 For further information about the history of reforms to the Senedd, please see the Research Service article: Senedd reform - the story so far.